 Graduate Assistantship Application Tips

-Finding Graduate Assistantships
+Ways to Find Graduate Assistantships

 Graduate Assistantship Application Tips

-Research the School and Position
+Spend Time Researching the University and Position

 Also, researching graduate assistantship programs will ensure you have the experience and skills necessary to be a quality candidate.
-This application is not only important to decide what position is right for you but it also helps you improve your application packet.
-Fine tuning your resume and objective's letter with specifics on the position and detail regarding the school helps you stand above others who have not spent time researching adequately.
+This tip is not only important to decide what position is right for you but it also helps you improve your application packet.
+Fine tuning your resume and objective letter with specifics on the position and details regarding the school will help you stand above others who have not spent time researching adequately.

-Know that Each Position is Competive
+Know That Each Position is Highly Competitive

 Talk to Your Future Advisor

-Many applicants do not take advantage of communication with the person or persons who are looking to hire graduate assistantships.
+Many applicants do not take advantage of communicating with the person or persons who are looking to hire graduate assistantships.
 Almost all positions you find will have contact information for the adviser or lead investigator who is soliciting for the graduate assistantship position.
 Reach out to them and let them know you are interested and ask for more detailed information.
 This is a great tip to use after your initial research to gather more detailed information and hone in your graduate assistantship application.

 To conclude, those looking to fill graduate assistantship positions are only looking for the highest quality candidates.
 If you are using the same resume and cover letter for every graduate assistantship application you are submitting, you are unlikely to be noticed.
 Assistantships for graduate school are competitive and most receive many applications for a single position.
-Take the time to complete the research for the position you are interested in and target your resume to that school, department and position for your best chances at landing one of your chosen graduate assistantships.
+Take the time to complete the research for the position you are interested in and target your resume to that school, department, and position for your best chances at landing one of your chosen graduate assistantships.